 And my advice is simple:

-Put more efforts in assuring the quality and the reliability of your products, and it will greatly contribute to their safety.
+Put more effort into assuring the quality and the reliability of your products and it will greatly contribute to their safety.

 Let’s unpack these three concepts.

 A safe product does not harm its users.